LordAlucard90/Ansible-Tutorial/01 - Playbooks And Modules.md

 of that machine known as facts.
 Some of this data is:
 - system architecture
-- os version
+- OS version
 - processor details
 - memory details
 - network connectivity
-- ip addres
+- IP address
 - disks
 - volumes
 - mounts